-Deutsche Bank chief urges European banks to merge
+Deutsche Bank, Commerzbank held talks about tie-up

 Both Deutsche and Commerzbank - the two biggest lenders in Europe's biggest economy - have been slipping down the rankings of the continent's top banks, hamstrung by a fragmented and competitive home market, growing regulation and negative interest rates.

-Their combined market value of around 26 billion euros ($29 billion) is less than half of France's BNP Paribas (BNPP.PA) for example.
+Their combined market value of around 26 billion euros ($29 billion) is less than half of France's BNP Paribas for example.

-Deutsche shares rose 3 percent in midday trading while Commerzbank's were up 4 percent, outpacing a 2.4 percent rise in the STOXX Europe 600 banking index .SX7P.
+Deutsche shares rose 3 percent in midday trading while Commerzbank's were up 4 percent, outpacing a 2.4 percent rise in the STOXX Europe 600 banking index.

 Both lenders were shown to be weaker than most peers in European stress tests last month, while profits across Europe's banks have been under pressure with economic growth at low ebb, interest rates at rock bottom and the task of sifting through billions of euros of risky loans incomplete.